emilaxelsson/ghccheck/README.md

     ghc -O0 --make -no-link -hidir .ghc-temp -odir .ghc-temp GHCI-OPTS ARG1 ARG2 ...

-where `GHCI-OPTS` is a list of options found in a GHCi configuration file (see below) and `ARG1 ARG2 ...` are the arguments passed to `ghccheck`, *except* those flags that are recognized by `ghccheck` itself (see above).
+where `GHCI-OPTS` is a list of options found in a GHCi configuration file (see below) and `ARG1 ARG2 ...` are the arguments (options or files) passed to `ghccheck`, *except* those flags that are recognized by `ghccheck` itself (see above).

 Configuration
 ----------------------------------------------------------------------------------------------------

-`ghccheck` will look for the GHCi configuration in the following locations in order:
+`ghccheck` will look for the GHCi configuration in the following files in order:

   * `.ghci` (in the directory where `ghccheck` is called)
   * `$HOME/.ghccheck`

-Any line beginning with `:set ` in the GHCi configuration is recognized as an option to pass to GHC.
+Any line beginning with `:set ` in the GHCi configuration files is recognized as an option to pass to GHC.

 In order to ignore the configuration file, use the option `-n`/`--no-conf`.